NVIDIA-ISAAC-ROS/isaac_ros_cumotion/README.md

 ## Overview

-[Isaac ROS cuMotion](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_cumotion) provides CUDA-accelerated manipulation capabilities for robots in ROS 2, enabling faster processing speeds and real-time performance that are crucial to complex robotics tasks such as motion planning.
+[Isaac ROS cuMotion](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_cumotion) provides CUDA-accelerated manipulation capabilities for robots in ROS 2.
+It provides two main capabilities:

-It provides two main capabilities, motion generation for robot arms via an integration of cuMotion into MoveIt 2 and segmentation of robot from depth streams using cuMotion’s kinematics and geometry processing functions to accurately identify and filter robot parts.
+1. Motion generation for robot arms via integration of [cuMotion](https://nvidia-isaac-ros.github.io/concepts/manipulation/index.html#concept-cumotion) into MoveIt 2
+2. Segmentation of robots from depth streams using cuMotion’s kinematics and geometry processing functions to accurately identify and filter out parts of the robot.
-This allows one to reconstruct obstacles in the environment without spurious contributions from the robot itself.
+   This allows reconstruction of obstacles in the environment without spurious contributions from the robot itself.

 The key advantages of using Isaac ROS cuMotion are:

-* Increased Efficiency: CUDA acceleration significantly speeds up processing times, allowing for complex computation, such as collision avoidance, occurring at real-time.
-* Enhanced Precision: Accurate motion planning and segmentation allow for better performance in tasks requiring fine manipulation and detailed environmental interaction.
+* **Improved cycle times:** cuMotion produces smooth, optimal-time trajectories in the presence of obstacles, generally reducing motion times compared to previous state-of-the-art planners.
+In cluttered environments and other challenging scenarios, cuMotion can often produce a valid trajectory when other planners might fail altogether.
+* **Improved planning times:** cuMotion takes advantage of CUDA acceleration to produce collision-free, optimal-time trajectories in a fraction of a second.
+* **Avoidance of obstacles captured by depth camera(s):** cuMotion optionally leverages [nvblox](https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_nvblox/index.html) to perform 3D reconstruction of an environment from one or more depth image streams.
+The environment is represented as a signed distance field (SDF) for efficient obstacle-aware planning.
+Support is provided for segmenting and filtering the robot itself from the depth stream(s).
-* Improved Flexibility: Modular design allows easy integration with existing ROS 2 setups, such as configurations using MoveIt 2, enabling customization and scalability using familiar tooling.
+* **Flexibility:** A modular design simplifies integration with existing ROS 2 workflows, especially those already using MoveIt 2.

+> [!Warning]
+> Before using or developing with cuMotion or other Isaac Manipulator software, please read and
+> familiarize yourself with the associated safety information that is provided by your robot
+> manufacturer.

+> In addition, we provide the following best practices:

+> 1. Familiarize yourself with the location of the emergency stop buttons, and be prepared to apply if necessary.
+> 2. Before operation, ensure the working area is free of any persons or other potential hazards.
+> 3. Before operation, alert all persons near the working area that robot operation is about to begin.
+> 4. Before and during operation, be aware of any persons entering the vicinity around the working area,
+>    and be prepared to give necessary warnings, instructions, or take other necessary actions.
+> 5. Take extra caution when testing or deploying new features or code.

 The Isaac ROS cuMotion repository currently contains the following packages: